Sean Hingorani

 Sean Hingorani (born October 13, 2006) is an American professional stock car racing driver.
-He last competed part-time in the ARCA Menards Series, driving the No. 61 Toyota Camry for Hattori Racing Enterprises and the No. 20 Camry for Venturini Motorsports, and full-time in the ARCA Menards Series West, driving the No. 61 for HRE, the No. 24 Chevrolet SS for Sigma Performance Services, the No. 5 Camry for Jerry Pitts Racing, and the No. 15 Camry for Venturini Motorsports.
+He currently competes part-time in the ARCA Menards Series West, driving the No. 13 Toyota Camry for Central Coast Racing.
 He is the 2023 and 2024 ARCA Menards Series West champion.

 Racing career

 Hingorani raced in the Southwest for the majority of his early racing career, running Legends cars in 2021, while running the Silver State Road Course Championship, where he won the championship.